megga-Z/networking-projects/README.md

-This lab implements a three-tier enterprise campus network architecture using Cisco switches.
+This project implements a three-tier enterprise campus network architecture using Cisco switches.
 The design separates the network into Core, Distribution, and Access layers to improve scalability, redundancy, and performance.
 The lab demonstrates the implementation of: